• Skip to main content

 • educating the young

 In joining the Society of Mary as either a priest or brother, a person joins an international Religious Order.
-This, just as it didn’t for the early Marists, necessarily mean that people pack up their belongings and travel far-afield, but if they are called to this sort of mission, it’s an option.
+This doesn’t necessarily mean, just as it didn’t for the early Marists, that people pack up their belongings and travel far-afield, but if they are called to this sort of mission, it’s an option.

-The frountiers of mission activity are vast, whether at home or abroad.
+The frontiers of mission activity are vast, whether at home or abroad.
 A Marist is guaranteed a wide range of apostolic choices.

 Primary Sidebar